oracle/node-oracledb/doc/api.md

 ## <a name="sodaoverview"></a> 29.
 Simple Oracle Document Access (SODA)

-Oracle Database Simple Oracle Document Access (SODA) is available in node-oracledb through a set of NoSQL-style APIs.
-Documents can be inserted, queried, and retrieved from Oracle Database using node-oracledb methods.
-By default, documents are JSON strings.
+Oracle Database Simple Oracle Document Access (SODA) documents can be inserted, queried, and retrieved from Oracle Database through NoSQL-style APIs.
+By default, documents are JSON strings but can be nearly any kind, including video, image, sound, and other binary content.

-The [Oracle Database Introduction to SODA][103] manual contains much information relevant to using SODA.
-You can use Oracle SODA implementations in Node.js, [Python][106], [Java][105], [PL/SQL][104] or [Oracle Call Interface][107] to perform operations on documents of nearly any kind (including video, image, sound, and other binary content).
 Create, read, update and delete operations can be performed via document key lookups, or by query-by-example (QBE) pattern-matching.

-SODA uses a SQL schema to store documents but you do not need to know SQL or how the documents are stored.
-However, access via SQL does allow use of advanced Oracle Database functionality such as analytics for reporting.
+SODA internally uses a SQL schema to store documents but you do not need to know SQL or how the documents are stored.
+However, optional access via SQL does allow use of advanced Oracle Database functionality such as analytics for reporting.

-Applications that access a mixture of SODA objects and relational objects (or access SODA objects via SQL) are supported, but be aware of the commit behavior, since any commit or rollback on a connection will affect all work.
+Applications that access a mixture of SODA objects and relational objects (or access SODA objects via SQL) are supported.

+Oracle SODA implementations are also available in [Python][106], [Java][105], [PL/SQL][104], [Oracle Call Interface][107] and via [REST][191].
+The [Simple Oracle Document Access][103] homepage contains much information relevant to using SODA.

+#### Node-oracledb SODA Objects

 Node-oracledb uses the following objects for SODA: